 - Sift the flour in a few additions and gently mix with a rubber spatula, working from the bottom to the top, slightly rotating the bowl.
 Pour the batter into the prepared pan and bake until golden brown for 25 to 30 minutes.
 Check the doneness of the cake with a toothpick or a cake tester: it should come out clean out of the center of the cake.

 - Let it cool for 10 minutes in the switched oven (keep the door slightly open using a wooden spoon) to prevent deflating the sponge cake.
 Remove the sponge from the oven, and let it cool in the tin for 5-10 minutes.
-Then remove it from the pan by flipping it upside down and cool it on a wire rack for 10 minutes.
+Then, remove it from the pan by flipping it upside down and cool it on a wire rack for 10 minutes.
 Turn the cake back and allow to cool completely.

 - To make the Chantilly cream, chill the bowl of a stand mixer and the whisk attachment in the freezer for 10 minutes.
 Pour the cold heavy cream into the bowl and beat at low speed for a minute.
 Continue to beat, reaching the soft peaks.

 - Add icing sugar and continue whisking.
 Gradually speed up the mixer and beat the cream through medium to stiff peaks.
-Check the cream's consistency each 3-5 seconds to avoid over-whisking.
+Check the cream's consistency every 3-5 seconds to avoid over-whisking.
 Cover the bowl with plastic wrap and refrigerate until ready to assemble the cake.

 - Warm up dulce de leche in a bain marine or water bath.
 Break the meringue into medium and large enough pieces (you will need both sizes of the crushed meringue).